dotnet/machinelearning/docs/code/MlNetCookBook.md

 var trainedModel = pipeline.Fit(trainData);

-// Inspect the model parameters. var modelParameters = trainedModel.LastTransformer.Model as MulticlassLogisticRegressionModelParameters;
+// Inspect the model parameters. var modelParameters = trainedModel.LastTransformer.Model as MaximumEntropyModelParameters;

 // Now we can use 'modelParameters' to look at the weights.
 // 'weights' will be an array of weight vectors, one vector per class.